Programs and Services

 These services encourage participants to work on self-esteem, provide education about healthy vs. unhealthy relationships, and assist in goal setting and problem solving.

 To better serve victims of DVSA in rural areas, TESSA has a full-time Confidential Victim Advocate based in Cripple Creek/Divide (serving Teller County), and one based in Calhan (serving Eastern El Paso County).
 Adult Counseling services are also available by appointment at these locations.
-Advocacy is available on a walk-in basis:
+Advocacy is available on a walk-in basis.